-2.1 Basic Position Functions

-Candidates should be able to answer questions regarding science and math that applies to the Inspection, Testing and Maintenance.
-Candidates should be able to determine the difference in acceptable temperatures (Celsius and Fahrenheit), quantities of sprinklers, and percentage of sprinklers for testing.

-2.2 Scope and Documentation

-Candidates should understand the scope of work for an NFPA 25 Inspection, Testing and Maintenance service.
-Candidates should also have a clear understanding of who is responsible for the overall ITM of the system, corrections and repairs, notifications, and the potential for hazard evaluation.

-2.3 Inspection, Testing and Maintenance of Water based Systems
+- 2.1 Basic Position Functions (Questions related to these tasks make up approximately 5% 10% of the exam) Candidates should be able to answer questions regarding science and math that applies to the Inspection, Testing and Maintenance, including the ability to determine the difference in acceptable temperatures (Celsius and Fahrenheit), quantities of sprinklers, and percentage of sprinklers for testing.
+Candidates should also be able to answer questions and understand concepts for all content areas covered in the Level I exam. - 2.2 Scope and Documentation (Questions related to these tasks make up 5-15% of the exam) Candidates should understand the scope of work for an NFPA 25 Inspection, Testing and Maintenance service.
+Candidates should also have a clear understanding of who is responsible for the overall ITM of the system, corrections and repairs, notifications, and the potential for hazard evaluation. - 2.3 Inspection, Testing and Maintenance of Water based Systems (Questions related to these tasks make up 65% 75% of the exam)